Best Brisket Knife – The Ultimate Top 7 List

 Pros

-• Carbon steel blade that maintains an edge easily
+• Carbon steel blade with excellent edge retention

 Cons